 Although we might think of gross receipts tax as the same as sales tax, there are a number of differences your business needs to keep in mind.
-Sales tax is not the same as a gross receipts tax because of how and where the money to pay the tax comes from.
+Sales tax is not the same as gross receipts tax because of how and where the money to pay the tax comes from.
 Gross receipts tax is based on total revenue and directly affects the profits of a business.
 Gross receipts tax is paid by the business rather than by its customers and typically does not exempt many of the products and services that a sales tax law does.
 Additionally, rates for taxes on gross receipts tend to be lower than sales tax rates although they often are applicable to more transactions.

 Sales tax is a percentage of the purchase of certain goods and services that is collected from the customer on behalf of the state government.
 The amount being paid to the state is usually added at the register and thus does not negatively affect the profits of the business.

 Because of this, it is important for businesses to separately manage what money is to be paid to the state and what sum is rightfully the company’s.
-Sales tax rates differ from jurisdiction to jurisdiction and even what goods or services subject to sales tax can vary.
+Sales tax rates differ from jurisdiction to jurisdiction and even what goods or services are subject to sales tax can vary.

 Gross Receipts Tax